Blugold-Group/bletchley/Bletchley/README.md

 Bletchley has a number of tools to aid in cryptanalysis, including

 1. Frequency analysis
-    - [ ] Frequency analysis displayed in graphs orall characters
+    - [ ] Frequency analysis displayed in graphs
     - [ ] Automatic decryption using frequency analysis

 2. Automatic recognition and attempted decryption of various weak ciphers, including